Dr. Johanna M. Lukate

 Curriculum Vitae

-As a PhD student at the Department of Psychology at the University of Cambridge (UK), Johanna studied the psychology of Black hair.
-Entitled What Do I Do With My Hair? her thesis is an interdisciplinary exploration of representations of Black hair and hairstyling as embodied forms of identity making and community formation.
-Johanna received a full PhD scholarship from Deutsche Studienstiftung as well as the Fox International Fellowship (2017-18) at Yale (USA) to carry out her research.
-Aspects of Johanna’s doctoral research have been published in the Journal of Social Issues and the edited collection To Exist is to Resist: Black feminism in Europe.
+Johanna obtained a Ph.D. in Psychology from the University of Cambridge under a full PhD scholarship from Deutsche Studienstiftung.
+She was also the recipient of the Fox International Fellowship (2017-18) at Yale (USA).
+Johanna is co-editor of the volume “Towards a Social Psychology of Precarity” (with Geetha Reddy and Claire Coultas) and has published her work in the Journal of Social Issues, the British Journal of Social Psychology and the edited collection To Exist is to Resist: Black feminism in Europe.
 To learn more about her work, watch Johanna’s TEDx Talk on The Psychology of Black hair.

 Research projects